Five Invisalign Tips Every Patient Should Know

 Invisalign straightens your teeth by creating orthodontic tooth movement.
 The better your trays fit, the better your teeth will move.
 It's that simple.

-In order to maximize orthodontic tooth movement, my fellow orthodontists and I recommend chewing exercises performed several times a day, and after you reinsert your aligners.
-Not only do the chewing exercises help you achieve excellent results, they also generate beneficial blood flow to the teeth and gums.
-This blood contains nutrients that soothe your mouth and help reduce Invisalign pain.
+In order to maximize orthodontic tooth movement, I tell my patients to perform chewing exercises several times a day, and especially after you reinsert your aligners.
+Chewing exercises help you achieve excellent results by making sure your Invisalign is tracking with your teeth.
+They also generate beneficial blood flow to the teeth and gums, which can really help if your Invisalign hurts.

 For the longest time, the only thing we had to offer our patients to enable these exercises was a styrofoam chewie.
 That didn't sit well with me.
 Not only did the chewies taste gross and smell awful, they made me gag!
 I knew there had to be a better way, so after years of labor I finally came up with the perfect solution: Movemints clear aligner mints!

 The patented grooves in each mint fit conveniently between your top and bottom trays.
-Plus, they freshen bad breath and fight dry mouth, so you never have to feel insecure about your clear aligners.
+Plus, they freshen breath and treat Invisalign dry mouth, so you never have to feel insecure about your clear aligners.

 5. Prepare for the journey with essential accessories

-There are so many great products available to help you maintain a healthy, positive routine on your smile journey.
+There are so many great products available to help you enjoy Delicious Progress™ during your aligner journey.
 It can get a little overwhelming, so we compiled our "must have" Invisalign accessories into one convenient blog post.

 Do you have any tips that new aligner patients should know?
 Tell us in the comments, we'd love to hear from you!